AlbertLeipzig/everything-ai/vocabulary.md

 ## Dataset

-- class or feature ("table column")
+- class or feature : ("table column")
-- data point ("table row")
+- data point : ("table row")
-- feature or class ("table column")
+- feature or class : ("table column")
-- partition
+- partition : divides a single logical dataset into non-overlapping pieces
+- replication : copies the entire dataset (or individual partitions) to two or more nodes
+- sharding : a form of horizontal partitioning that distributes partitions (shards) to multiple database instances, often with separate data stores

 ## Embedding